chainflip-io/chainflip-mainnet-apis/README.md

 ```

 ### Interacting with the APIs
-You can connect to your local RPC using [PolkadotJS](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) to see chain events.

 > Note: The following commands take a little while to respond because it submits and waits for finality.

 #### Broker

 Register a broker account: